Non-contact Pain Recognition from Video Sequences with Remote Physiological Measurements Prediction: Experiments and Results

 \subsection{Comparison to Uni-physiological Modality}

 A reliable rPPG representation is crucial for the VFE in rSTAN.
-On one hand, the rPPG signals recovered from Deep-rPPG should be highly correlated with the ground-truth smoothed ECG signal (see \textsl{Appendix A}).
+On one hand, the rPPG signals recovered from Deep-rPPG should be highly correlated with the ground-truth smoothed ECG signal.
 On the other hand, rPPG-based pain recognition should achieve comparable performance to ECG-based approaches.
 To this end, given the recovered rPPG signals, a 1D-CNN is utilized for pain-derived physiological feature extraction and pain recognition in an end-to-end fashion.
-For rPPG recovery, an illustrative comparison between the recovered rPPG and smoothed ECG signal in both pain and no pain states is presented in \textsl{Appendix A}.
-For pain recognition, we compare our results to the literatures which use the sensor-collected ECG signals as uni-modality to extract predefined features.
-As shown in Table \ref{tab: ecgcmp}, the proposed Deep-rPPG can achieve comparable performance to the sensor-based methods.
+For rPPG recovery, an illustrative comparison between the recovered rPPG and smoothed ECG signal in both pain and no pain states is presented in \textsl{Appendix}\footnote{Readers may refer to: \textit{\url{https://arxiv.org/abs/2105.08822}} for the Appendix}.
+For pain recognition, we compare the results to the literatures which use the sensor-collected ECG signals as uni-modality to extract predefined features.
+As shown in Table \ref{tab: ecgcmp}, the proposed Deep-rPPG achieves comparable performance to the sensor-based methods.
 This is as expected since we only use the video data as the input.
-In comparison, our method outperforms frequency features used in \cite{lopez2018continuous} which states the effectiveness of our rPPG recovery process.
+In comparison, our method outperforms frequency features used in \cite{lopez2018continuous} which states the effectiveness of the rPPG recovery process.
 On behalf of deep-learning based method, the proposed spatio-temporal Deep-rPPG also competes the one using 2D-CNN \cite{thiam2019exploring}.